centreon/centreon-documentation/en/reporting/available-reports.md

 ![image](../assets/reporting/guide/available-reports/Hostgroups-Storage-Capacity-1_3.png)

-> Statistics displayed in evolution tables and graphs by month correspond
+> Statistics displayed in evolution tables and graphs by month
-> to values of indicators measured on the last day of the month.
+> correspond to values of indicators measured on the last day of the
-> \"Snapshot\" statistics (versus evolution statistics by month)
+> month.
+"Snapshot" statistics (versus evolution statistics by month)
 > correspond to values of indicators measured the last day of the
 > reporting period.
 Evolution calculations are based on a comparison of
 > the values of indicators the last day of the reporting period with the